insure logo

 Following a major catastrophe, demand increases for labor and materials to rebuild houses and businesses.
 Often, insurance companies are forced to pay higher prices to cover claims costs.
 If those inflated prices exhaust the limits of your home insurance coverage, you could end up footing some of the bill with your own money.

-“That could happen in these types of cases and in any case of a total loss,” says Madelyn Flannagan, vice president of agent development, education and research for the Independent Insurance Agents and Brokers of America.
+“That could happen in these types of cases and in any case of a total loss,” says Madelyn Flannagan, former vice president of agent development, education and research for the Independent Insurance Agents and Brokers of America.
 “That is why it is very important for a homeowner to work with their agent to make sure that their coverage is adequate . . . in no case would the [insurance] company pay more than the policy limit.”

 “Not all companies offer it, but it’s something you need to talk to your agent about,” Flannagan says.